-5. According to Jobs for Life's research, the church spends the majority of its love your neighbor efforts by doing relief work or providing financial aid.
+6. According to Jobs for Life's research, we spend the majority of our helping efforts in doing relief work or providing financial aid.
 Why do you think that is?
 What do you think of the Jobs For Life idea of "flipping the list" and starting with the ideas at the bottom of the list (below)?

-6. Discuss the relative impact that relief vs development has on the different aspects of poverty: material, spiritual, social, mental, and also poverty of circumstance vs poverty of identity.
+7. Discuss the relative impact that relief vs development has on the different aspects of poverty: material, spiritual, social, mental, and also poverty of circumstance vs poverty of identity.